Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 \section{Results and Discussion}

-Overall, we are left with 185 dwarf galaxy cluster members in Abell 262 and 900 in Abell 1656.
-Of those, we find 11 galaxies fulfilling the \citet{vanDokkum2015} UDG definition in Abell 262 and 48 such UDGs in Abell 1656, compared to 8 UDGs in Abell 1656 which \citet{vanDokkum2015} found within our common field of view.
+Overall, we are left with 185 dwarf galaxy cluster members in A262 and 899 in A1656.
+Of those, we find 11 galaxies fulfilling the \citet{vanDokkum2015} UDG definition in A262 and 48 such UDGs in A1656, compared to eight UDGs in A1656 which \citet{vanDokkum2015} found within our common field of view.